Michael A. Taylor Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the 10th-best in the league.

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.83).
+- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- The Mariners give up the fourth-fewest home runs in baseball (100 total, 1.1 per game).
+- Mariners pitchers combine to allow 109 home runs (1.1 per game), the 10th-fewest in the league.

-- The right-hander's most recent appearance was on Saturday against the Detroit Tigers, when he went five innings, surrendering three earned runs while allowing four hits.
+- The right-hander's most recent time out was on Thursday against the Minnesota Twins, when he went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.